joakimk/xa-006/README.md

     mix phoenix.server

 0. Visit <http://localhost:4000>
-  0. If you get a "no process" error in the console, reload the page once.
 0. Then edit [web/static/js/demo.coffee](web/static/js/demo.coffee) and see the changes appear in the browser right away.

 ## Editing the music sync